 It should be easy to integrate your e-commerce platform with third-party services.
 Want to start using a great new order processing software suite?
 You should be able to tie into it via an application programming interface (API).
 Having a site or platform that can’t puts you at a competitive disadvantage.

 When your goal is to increase turnover and profits, your website must be easy to extend and integrate.
 If it’s not, you may need a new website.

 6. You’ve just turned over your first million

 The e-commerce platform that got you your first million in online sales may not be the best choice to get you to 10 million.

 Online shops with annual sales below a million are grouped as small e-commerce retailers, and often face significantly different challenges to larger online sellers.
-Because of this, it only makes sense that you might need a different e-commerce platform to make that jump from small to medium e-commerce.
+Therefore, it only makes sense that you might need a different e-commerce platform to make that jump from small to medium e-commerce.

-Look for a solution that helps you automate processes.
+Look for solutions that help you automate processes.

-When your business had ten orders a day, as an example, it was simple to look out for fraud.
-When you have 1,000 orders per day, fraud prevention may need to be integrated into your site.
+For instance, when your business had ten orders a day, it was simple to look out for fraud.
+However, when you have 1,000 orders per day, automated fraud prevention may need to be integrated into your site.

-When your business grows, your site must evolve too.
+When your business grows, your website must evolve too.